secworks/nettle/README.md

 test and integrate the feature.

+## UMACTEST ##
+A simple programming for testing and benchmarking the implementation of UMAC in Nettle for init, update of nonce, update of state and extraction of digest.

+## SHA512 ##
+Changes to the implementation of SHA-512 in Nettle to add support for SHA-512/224 and SHA-512/256 as defined in [NIST FIPS 180-4](http://csrc.nist.gov/publications/fips/fips180-4/fips-180-4.pdf.

 ## ChaCha ##
 Implementation of the [ChaCha](http://cr.yp.to/chacha.html) stream cipher by Daniel J. Bernstein.
 ChaCha is a fast, modern cipher that is